YSFHQ/wordpress/wp-content/plugins/front-end-editor/readme.txt

 Front-end Editor is a plugin that lets you make changes to your content *directly* from your site.
 No need to load the admin backend just to correct a typo.

+It makes the same [capability](http://codex.wordpress.org/Roles_and_Capabilities) checks, so that if a user isn't allowed to edit something in wp-admin, they aren't allowed to edit it in the front-end either.

+You can edit posts, pages, custom post types, comments, widgets and many [more elements](http://github.com/scribu/wp-front-end-editor/wiki/List-of-editable-elements).

 **Goals:**

 * save as many trips to the backend as possible
 * compatible with any theme, out of the box
 * light and fast

-You can edit posts, pages, custom post types, comments, widgets and many [more elements](http://github.com/scribu/wp-front-end-editor/wiki/List-of-editable-elements).

-Credits:
+**Support and development:**

+[Support](http://wordpress.org/support/plugin/front-end-editor) is handled by the lovely [designsimply](http://wordpress.org/support/profile/designsimply).

+I am not developing the plugin anymore; only applying the patches that other people send via [Github](https://github.com/scribu/wp-front-end-editor/).

+**Credits:**

 * [Aloha Editor](http://aloha-editor.org) for the fantastic WYSIWYG editing component